gauravnv/haskell-av-mandelbrot/README.md

 ## Project Proposal

-This is a project in Haskell to test the feasibility of Haskell to build an audio-visual file that maps audio to the visualization of [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set).
+This is a project to test the feasibility of Haskell to build an audio-visual file that maps audio to the visualization of [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set).

 ### What is the problem?